farzaaaan/blog/content/posts/local_dev_automation/pihole.md

 {{< /tab >}}

 {{< tab "resolv.conf"  >}}
-you may have noticed that I'm mounting _/etc/resolv.conf_ file. this file tells a container os what hostnames to use to resolve dns. since this container would sit behind my router, where I would set its own ip as my dns server it would attempt to resolve hosts using its own ip and unsuprisingly fail. so to avoid this, create a _resolv.conf_ file and set its content to following:
+you may have noticed that I'm mounting _/etc/resolv.conf_ file. this file tells the container what hostnames to use to resolve dns. since this container would sit behind my router, where I would set its own ip as my dns server it would attempt to resolve hosts using its own ip and unsuprisingly fail. so to avoid this, create a _resolv.conf_ file and set its content to following:

 <br>